KatharaFramework/Kathara/README.md

   * `export NETKIT_HOME=/home/foo/kathara/bin` (you can also do this permanently by adding it to `~/.bash_profile`).
 * Run the installer:
   * `$NETKIT_HOME/install --admin` (optionally `--skip-p4` to avoid pre-downloading the P4 image, that may not be needed).
 * You can optionally add NETKIT_HOME to your PATH, but the `NETKIT_HOME` variable is still required.
+* Remember to run Docker before using Kathará.

 ## Provided Docker Images
 A list of the Docker images we provided can be found at [this page](https://hub.docker.com/u/bonofiglio/) in the Docker Hub.